anirudhtechandscience/quasi-detect/README.md

 I've decided to use a ~~CNN~~ RNN to learn from spectra from SDSS.
 The reasoning for this is that , well, it just looked like there is MORE data for the model to process than with dim little dots that are like 4 pixels across if I used pictures (of course there are brighter ones, but most quasars are like this).
 I cannot use the entire catalog at the moment since my computer only has 8GB RAM and it pretty slow overall so I can't overuse batching unless its worth it to wait months for a simple file full of weights.
 Also, I will probably implement the PowerSign optimizer from [link to paper](https://arxiv.org/abs/1709.07417) to improve the time it takes to converge, which is very important with my very limited hardware.
 A custom loss is also in order.\0

+## License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see [this](https://www.gnu.org/licenses).

 ## How can you help

 The most helpful thing would be contributing to the codebase.
 This is my first serious project ,so if you see bad code quality, please tell me.